aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/virtual.md

 The evaluation of a Virtual Field MUST be the concatenation of all of its parts, in the order they are configured.

+Initialization MUST fail if two virtual fields are defined with the same set of locations.

+Initialization MUST fail if a virtual field is defined with only one location, and also a [standard beacon](beacons.md#standard-beacon) is defined with that same location.

 ### Virtual Part Initialization

 On initialization of a Virtual Part, the caller MUST provide: